tml/cadmus/Chapter-4/Part I: MyFirstWindow.md

 MyFirstWindow
 ===

 Chapter 2 is all about Graphics.
-To make your first GUI (graphical user interface) application, i.e. GUIpplication, you need to use the package `javax.swing.JFrame`.
+To make your first GUI (graphical user interface) application you need to import the package `javax.swing.JFrame`.
 Here is an example of an empty window:

 ```java
 public class MyFirstWindow extends JFrame {